-Herman opens Blame It Open the Bellboy with his two weakest features—and the film’s full of weaknesses so to start with the worst ones?
+Herman opens Blame It on the Bellboy with his two weakest features—and the film’s full of weaknesses so to start with the worst ones?
 It’s sort of impressive he set it up to immediately stumble.

 First, Andreas Katsulas’s mobster.
 The film takes place in Venice and Katsulas plays the only Venetian.
 He plays the role with an absurd New York accent.
 It’s an incompetent performance.